ljw1004/csharpspec/csharp/classes.md

 #### this access

-A nested type and its containing type do not have a special relationship with regard to *this_access* (§7.6.7).
+A nested type and its containing type do not have a special relationship with regard to *this_access* ([This access](expressions.md#this-access)).
 Specifically, `this` within a nested type cannot be used to refer to instance members of the containing type.
 In cases where a nested type needs access to the instance members of its containing type, access can be provided by providing the `this` for the instance of the containing type as a constructor argument for the nested type.
 The following example
 ```csharp
 using System;